 3. Who is leading this effort?

 The CAPrice initiative, supported by a group of privacy-conscious researchers and engineers, is led by the Information Systems Laboratory which is part of the Institute of Computer Science at FORTH, Greece.
-We are striving to secure the collaboration of various leading research institutions and companies around Europe that are interested in the topic in order to formulate a CAPrice Team.
+We are striving to secure the collaboration of various leading research institutions, organisations and companies that are interested in the topic in order to formulate a CAPrice Team.
 At the moment the CAPrice Team consists of core members, external collaborators and supporters.

 4. What tools exactly are you developing?

 Our idea was inspired by the unparalleled success of Wikipedia and other community-based efforts.
-We aim to harness the knowledge of the masses to provide tools that will help increase privacy awareness for people using digital services or smart devices.
+We aim to harness the wisdom of the crowd to provide tools that will help increase privacy awareness for people using digital services or smart devices.

-For start, we will develop tools to enable users express their privacy expectations and rate digitals services based on how fair the services are with what they expected.
+For start, we have tools to enable users express their privacy expectations and rate digitals services based on how fair the services are compared to what they expect.
 In order to help promote a market that is built on trust relations, we will also develop facilities for developers to explain the purpose of their data access policies.
 Offering a platform that brings users and developers closer, not in an ad hoc way, but with measurable statistical data, will eventually achieve benefits for both ends.

 We will also conceptualize terms and conditions, mostly following the recent GDPR principles, so that these complicated documents can be described in a concrete and uniform way.
 Such a conceptualization has many benefits.
 Just indicatively, it allows terms and conditions to be expressed using some common terms, enhancing therefore their understandability.
-Furthermore it allows them to be expressed using a much more compact form that quickly allow users review them and either accept them or reject them.
+Furthermore, it allows them to be expressed using a much more compact form that quickly allows users review and either accept or reject them.